SwordJack/ARK/docs/developer.md

 - The main branch of the project is the [`main`](https://github.com/SwordJack/ARK/tree/main) branch, which is the code version released to the public or used by external projects.
 It is currently controlled by the owner of the project.
 - Project development is generally carried out around the [`develop`](https://github.com/SwordJack/ARK/tree/develop) branch.
 Developers should create new branches based on this branch for development and submit a [Pull Request](https://github.com/SwordJack/ARK/pulls) to apply for merging the created branch into the `develop` branch.
 - The naming convention for the newly created branch by the developer is: `<name>/<type>_<description>`.
 For example, if Tom wants to add a `feature` of `eating watermelon` to the project, he can name his branch as: `tom/feature_eat_watermelon`.

-* There are several types of branches:
+- There are several types of branche prefixes:

 | Prefix      | Full name     | Meaning                                                                           |
 | ----------- | ------------- | --------------------------------------------------------------------------------- |